 It was this ability to work synergistically and adapt to suit the environment that makes EM as successful and popular as it is today.
 With over 80 different microbes making up the mix there isn’t a natural environment on earth that wouldn’t benefit from the application of EM.
 These benefits have been realised the world over but it’s in the developed world where their uptake has been slowest.

 The modern world has been conditioned to think a certain way.
-We use chemicals to grow and preserve food, we have replaced compost and recycling with a throw away culture and we think killing 99.9% of ‘germs’ is a good thing.
+We use chemicals to grow and preserve food, we have replaced compost and recycling with a throw away culture and we think killing 99.9% of ‘bacteria’ is a good thing.
 This has lead to a certain level of scepticism when talking about technologies such as EM.

 In the UK taking an alternative approach to using every day products is considered taboo, yet across the world the extraordinary claims made by those participating in these practices are hard to ignore.
 Human development and advancement has lead to a belief that ‘we’ know better than Mother Nature and that adopting a more natural even holistic approach is less effective.
 The reality is that Mother nature really does know best and we would do well to head her experience and follow her lead.